Born again: History and usage

 According to Andrew Purves and Charles Partee:

 The term born again has become widely associated with the evangelical Christian renewal since the late 1960s, first in the United States and then around the world.
 Associated perhaps initially with Jesus People and the Christian counterculture, born again came to refer to a conversion experience, accepting Jesus Christ as lord and savior in order to be saved from hell and given eternal life with God in heaven, and was increasingly used as a term to identify devout believers.
 By the mid-1970s, born again Christians were increasingly referred to in the mainstream media as part of the born again movement.

 In 1976, Watergate conspirator Chuck Colson's book Born Again gained international notice.
 Time magazine named him "One of the 25 most influential Evangelicals in America."
 The term was sufficiently prevalent so that during the year's presidential campaign, Democratic party nominee Jimmy Carter described himself as "born again" in the first Playboy magazine interview of an American presidential candidate.

 Colson describes his path to faith in conjunction with his criminal imprisonment and played a significant role in solidifying the "born again" identity as a cultural construct in the US.
 He writes that his spiritual experience followed considerable struggle and hesitancy to have a "personal encounter with God."
 He recalls:

 Jimmy Carter was the first President of the United States to publicly declare that he was born-again, in 1976.
 By the 1980 campaign, all three major candidates stated that they had been born again.

 Sider and Knippers state that "Ronald Reagan's election that fall [was] aided by the votes of 61% of 'born-again' white Protestants."

 The Gallup Organization reported that "In 2003, 42% of U.S. adults said they were born-again or evangelical; the 2004 percentage is 41%" and that, "Black Americans are far more likely to identify themselves as born-again or evangelical, with 63% of blacks saying they are born-again, compared with 39% of white Americans.
 Republicans are far more likely to say they are born-again (52%) than Democrats (36%) or independents (32%)."

 The Oxford Handbook of Religion and American Politics, referring to several studies, reports "that 'born-again' identification is associated with lower support for government anti-poverty programs."
 It also notes that "self-reported born-again" Christianity, "strongly shapes attitudes towards economic policy."

 Names which have been inspired by the term

 The idea of "rebirth in Christ" has inspired some common European forenames: French René/Renée, Dutch Renaat/Renate, Italian, Spanish, Portuguese and Croatian Renato/Renata, Latin Renatus/Renata, all of which mean "reborn", "born again".

+The command language and shell program Bash, short for "Bourne-Again SHell", is a pun on "born again", being a mix with the name of the previous Bourne shell.